Bulebots/bulebule/docs/source/building.rst

    Attach the mounts to the PCB with some M2 screws and you are done!

 Congratulations!
-Now you should be ready to try your micromouse! 🎉
+Now you should be ready to try your micromouse! |:tada:|

 References